Common searched topics: Manufacturing, Label printing, Sales order

 Business Validation Error: You are not allowed to modify the quantity of an inactive stock item.

-Reason: A product or service on the inFlow order is inactive in Quickbooks.
+Reason: A product or service on the inFlow order is inactive in QuickBooks.

 Solution: Check that the products or services that are on the inFlow order are not deactivated in QuickBooks Online and activate them if necessary.
 You can find more details here.